 In the past few weeks, eager college freshmen and their parents packed boxes for shipping or loading into the trunk of the car.
-There was most likely a trip to Target or Bed, Bath and Beyond for dorm essentials, or possibly to REI for pre-orientation wilderness trip gear.
+There was most likely a trip to Target or HomeGoods for dorm essentials, or possibly to REI for pre-orientation wilderness trip gear.
 Inevitably, moms or dads shed some tears while saying goodbye to their college matriculant—or on the long drive home where they could veil their tears.
 Let’s talk about the post drop-off blues for college parents.

 Some parents are surprised at the depth of the sadness they feel when leaving a child at college.
 Here are some suggestions on how to cope during this transitional time.